djsouthall/gnosim/sim/response/README.txt

 Dan said in person that he still has to double check with Cosmin about the specifics of his calculation, final factors, and if he is in SI or gaussian units for the calculation.

+v3 and v4 are functionally the same but with different binning.
+Dan Smith is still trying to get my a finalized version.
+I will be making a tool to scale the system response such that the noise matches the levels seen in the experiement, but for the antenna response I still need Dan to get it for me.